 As 2020 was winding down and news broke about Apple’s upcoming iOS 14 changes as it related to Facebook, its pixel tracking capabilities, and what that meant for advertisers, Facebook began encouraging Business Page admins to verify their website domain(s) inside their Business Managers.
-Facebook said that domain verification was important if A. You want to have authority over which conversion events are eligible for your domain, and B. Your email domain doesn’t match your website domain, and C. You want to manage editing permissions for your ads.
-You can read more about this here.
-In this post, will cover the steps needed to verify your domain with Facebook as well as how to grant link editing access to other Facebook Business Pages.
+Facebook said that domain verification was important if A. You want to have authority over which conversion events are eligible for your domain, B. Your email domain doesn’t match your website domain, and C. You want to manage editing permissions for your ads (You can read more about this here).
+In this post, we’ll cover the steps needed to verify your domain with Facebook as well as how to grant link editing access to other Facebook Business Pages.

 How to Verify your Domain with Facebook